NHSDigital/spine-directory-service-api/docker/sds-api/spine-directory-service/README.md

 A RestClient collection [rest-client/spine-directory-service](../rest-client/spine-directory-service) illustrates how the SDS Adaptor API is called.
 This collection provides following API request examples:
 -health check
--routing information from the spine
+-routing and reliability information from the spine
--reliability information from the spine

 Before sending these requests, you will need to create a setting.json file as described in [README](../rest-client/README.md).